spark-kafka-offset-range-calculation-and-row-counting

 ⚙️ Compute method implementation

-🔄 Iterator creation
+🔄 Iterator creation] E[KafkaDataConsumer

 📥 Low-level record fetching